Trust and Estates Lawyer as Trial Advocate and Witness: Opposing Side Cries Foul, 5th DCA Agrees

 Trust and estates lawyers often find themselves advising clients in anticipation of future litigation.
 Be it in the context of a will that disinherits family members or a trustee receiving a letter from counsel representing disgruntled trust beneficiaries, one issue that needs to be thought about at the very beginning is: will separate trial counsel be needed?

 On a motion to disqualify, Seminole County Judge Gene R. Stephenson entered an order disqualifying the 2004-will-drafting attorney.
 It is important to note that the trial court did not disqualify him from representing his client either pre-trial or post-trial.
-The trial court's ruling was apparently based on Florida Bar Code of Professional Responsibility Rule 4-3.7, which reads in pertinent part as follows:
+The trial court’s ruling was apparently based on Florida Bar Code of Professional Responsibility Rule 4-3.7.
+The following excerpts from the official “Comment” to Rule 4-3.7 sum up the prejudice/conflict-of-interest concerns underlying the rule:

 (a) When Lawyer May Testify.
 A lawyer shall not act as advocate at a trial in which the lawyer is likely to be a necessary witness on behalf of the client except where: